technologic808/Trivia/README.md

 # Trivia

-An app which contains a quiz consisting of few questions.
+An app which contains a quiz consisting of a few questions.

 The answers are accepted using various input methods depending on the question such as free text, radio button, or checkboxes.